 The stock market lets companies raise money and investors make money.
 When a company decides to issue shares to investors, it’s offering partial ownership in the company.
-In exchange, for investor dollars.
 Issuing shares helps companies raise money and spread risk.
 Instead of finding investors one by one, companies who qualify and register offer their shares in a stock exchange.
 This offering is known as an Initial Public Offering (IPO), also called “going public.”
 An IPO creates a primary market for the company’s shares.

 In the secondary market, investors buy and sell shares on a stock exchange like the New York Stock Exchange (NYSE) or the Nasdaq.
 Investors in stocks could be large entities like commercial banks, or they could be individuals just like you.
-You don’t buy the shares from the issuing company, you buy them from someone who already owns them.
+Rather than buying the shares from the issuing company, you buy them from someone who already owns them.
 Most major stock exchanges engage in trading from 9:30 am to 4 pm, known as trading hours.
 While trading does occasionally take place outside these hours, you’ll want to plan on making any sales or purchases during trading hours.

 How Stock Prices Move